top of page

 It was second down, but that critical error had not yet been made on the field.
 While Shapiro was confused about the down burned by the spike, the chain gang was not.
 Down on the field Montgomery and his box—standing alone at the three-yard-line—showed an orange two for second down.

-Montgomery standing alone was another crucial ingredient in the foul broth coming to boil.
+Montgomery standing by himself was another crucial ingredient in the foul broth that was coming to a boil.
 The Big 8 was testing another first-year policy, one in which the other members of the chain gang stepped away once it became first-and-goal inside the ten-yard-line.
-The rationale was defensible: The chains no longer were needed and the fewer bodies crushed into that compressed space the safer everyone would be.
+The rationale was defensible: The chains no longer were needed and the fewer bodies packed into that compressed space the safer everyone would be.
 The logic was solid, but the tradeoff was that two fewer sets of eyes would be monitoring the game as it related to down and distance.
-And Montgomery, alone, was about to experience a surreal interlude.

-Colorado snapped and ran its second-down play, a handoff to running back Eric Bienemy that sent the stout, speedy athlete into the middle of the line.
-He hit the turbo boost toward the end zone but slammed into a picket of Missouri defenders who corralled and dragged him down just outside the goal line.
-At that moment a Colorado lineman rushed up into the face of head-referee J.C.
+Colorado snapped the ball and ran its second-down play, a handoff to running back Eric Bienemy that sent the stout, speedy athlete into the middle of the line.
+He hit the turbo boost toward the end zone but slammed into a picket of Missouri defenders who halted the charge and dragged him down just outside the goal line.
+At that moment a Colorado lineman rushed into the face of head referee J.C.
 Louderback and called the Buff’s final timeout.

-There were eighteen seconds left in the game and the down, at this moment, should have been flipped to third.
+There were eighteen seconds left in the game and the down, at that moment, should have been flipped to third.

 But as Louderback stopped the clock he looked up and saw Colorado’s coach, McCartney, waving him to the sideline.
-Louderback, without signaling Montgomery to flip the down to third, trotted over to hear what the coach had to say.
-And the box man, at the moment he would have taken the signal from Louderback, or asked another official if he was good to make the change, was staring across the field and up into the grandstands behind Colorado’s bench.
-It was eighty degrees at the end of a three-hour battle—the game at that moment reaching a pitch of intensity that has to be experienced to be believed—and someone’s heart had given out.
+Louderback, without signaling to Montgomery to flip the down to third, trotted over to give the coach a hearing.
+And Montgomery, at the moment he would have taken the signal from Louderback, or asked another official if he was good to make the change, was staring across the field and up into the grandstands behind Colorado’s bench.
+It was eighty degrees at the end of a three-hour battle—the game at that moment reaching a pitch of intensity that has to be experienced to be believed—and someone’s heart had given out in the stands.

 There was a melee about twenty rows up from the forty-yard-line and sideline paramedics were racing into the stands.
 An elderly, heavy-set Missouri fan had collapsed into the row of people in front of him at the moment Bienemy was stood up at the goal line.
-Several people in the surrounding rows, recognizing immediately the signs of heart failure, had begun CPR until the paramedics could get there.
+Several people in the surrounding rows, recognizing immediately the signs of heart failure, had begun CPR until the paramedics could climb the stairs.

 The paramedics loaded the man onto a stretcher and rushed him down to the track where they could work on him with all of their equipment.
 Montgomery stood watching this desperate scene as the timeout came to an end.
-That poor fan would die on the track behind Colorado’s bench surrounded by a thunderous stadium largely oblivious to his personal tragedy as the surreal chaos of the moment played out.
+That poor fan died on the track behind Colorado’s bench surrounded by a thunderous stadium that was largely oblivious to his personal tragedy as the increasingly surreal chaos played out.

 “I’d like to say I wasn’t distracted,” Montgomery said years later in an interview with ESPN.
 “But even most of the Colorado [bench] players were turned around and looking.”

-While all of that was happening Louderback was in parlay with McCartney, who wanted to explain—so the referee would be prepared—what Colorado was going to do to end the game.
-Everywhere McCartney looked it said second down, so he took the signal pole, the scoreboard, and the referee at their word, telling Louderback his team had a three play sequence—a run; a spike to stop the clock; and a final run—to close the proceedings.
+While all of that was happening, Louderback was in parlay with McCartney, who wanted to explain—so the referee would be prepared—what Colorado was going to do to end the game.
+Everywhere McCartney looked it said second down, so he took the signal pole, the scoreboard, and the referee at face value, telling Louderback his team had a three play sequence—a run; a spike to stop the clock; and a final run—to close the proceedings.

-McCartney, critically as it turned out, admonished Louderback not to let Missouri players lay on top of his guys and bleed out the clock before they could spike the ball.
+McCartney, critically as it turned out, admonished Louderback to not let Missouri players lay on top of his guys and bleed out the clock before they could get up and spike the ball.
 Louderback told him not to worry about it, he would not let it happen.

-Up in the television booth the broadcast crew was speculating against the last, frantic conversations they could see taking place down on the field.
+Up in the television booth the broadcast crew was speculating on the frantic conversations they could see taking place down on the field.

 “I think the chains are wrong on the field,” said Logan, the analyst.
 “I don’t think it’s second and goal.
 They had second and goal before, I don’t think it’s second down now.”